notthatguyyo/OTPBOT_FOR_RED_TEAM/.same/setup-guide.md

 ### **🌟 Key Features:**
 - **Visual Configuration Panel**: Tabbed interface for each service
 - **Real-time Validation**: Test your API keys immediately
-- **Status Indicators**: See which services are configured at a glance
+- **Status Indicators**: See which services are configur     at a glance
 - **Secure Updates**: Automatic .env file management
 - **Configuration Testing**: Verify connections before using